WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_tool.md

 3. The Horizon RDK can be accessed via network from a PC.

-#### X86 Platform
+#### X86

 1. The X86 environment has been configured with the Ubuntu 20.04 system image.

 2. The X86 environment has installed the X86 version of tros.b.

-### Instructions for Image Publishing
+### Usage of a image

-Read a local NV12 format image in a loop and publish it.
+Read a local NV12 image in a loop and publish it.
 Use the image codec module to compress the image and encode it into JPEG format, and display the image on the PC's web interface.

 #### Horizon RDK/X86 Platform